There’s no standard medical definition for precision medicine (also called personalized medicine). So, you may hear this term used in different ways.

 Targeted drug therapies for early and locally advanced breast cancer include trastuzumab and pertuzumab.
 For metastatic breast cancer treatment, more targeted therapies are available including tyrosine-kinase inhibitors and poly (ADP-ribose) polymerase (PARP) inhibitors.

 There are challenges though with targeted drug therapy research.

 For example, some drugs target certain cellular pathways involved in both cancer cell functions and normal cell functions.
 So, while these drugs may block cancer cell functions and cancer growth, they may also harm healthy cell functions and cause unintended side effects.

-Researchers must find ways to have such drugs affect only cancer cells and leave healthy cells unharmed.
+Researchers are looking for ways to have such drugs affect only cancer cells and leave healthy cells unharmed.

-Another challenge of targeted therapy research is identifying the people who will get the most benefit from the drug.
-We may understand how a drug works (and which cancer cell functions it targets), but still need to learn whom the drug can help.
+We may understand how a drug works (and which cancer cell functions it targets), but we still need to learn exactly who the drug helps.

 For example, the drug bevacizumab (Avastin) blocks angiogenesis (the growth of new blood vessels).
 Without a blood supply, cancer cannot grow.

-While studies show bevacizumab does not offer a treatment benefit for all people with metastatic breast cancer, researchers are still studying whether it may offer benefit to people with certain types of metastatic breast cancer.
-Learn more about bevacizumab.
+While studies show bevacizumab does not offer a treatment benefit for all people with metastatic breast cancer, researchers are still studying whether it may benefit some people with certain types of metastatic breast cancer.

 Learn more about targeted therapies.